EtherBots/ETHERBOTS-Bug-Bounty/README.md

 **ETHERBOTS** is a decentralised Robot Wars game on the Ethereum blockchain.
 It is currently live on the Rinkeby testnet at https://etherbots.io/.
 This wiki will step you through a high level overview of the code, and set out a criteria for submitting bugs.
 The github code will be updated frequently as we respond to bugs, so make sure to pull the latest versions.
 We highly recommend cloning/forking a version of this repository so you have access to linter & build functionalities for your convenience.

+The mainnet game launches on March 3 PST.

 ### INTRODUCTION TO ETHERBOTS